MrTomRod/Campus-Cloud-UniBe-Uploader/README.md

 The above code will upload the file and send a notification mail to u1@example.com and u2@example.com.
 If these mail addresses aren't linked to a campus account, the receivers will first have to create a guest account before being able to access the file.
 The receivers will be able to see the file for 30 days, as determined by the parameter `-d`.
 (However, it will **not** automatically be deleted from the uploaders Campus Cloud.)

+`./campus-cloud-uploader.sh -l file.zip --public-link`

+This code will upload the file and return a publicly accessible hyperlink to the file that will work for 10 days.
+The `-p/--public-link` option only works for files, not folders!

 If `-d` is not specified, the default value is 10 days. `-d 0` will lead to a share that never expires.

 # Requirements